sampsyo/uwadvising/advising.md

 1. **I want to work with Prof. X. How do I ask them?**

  A simple introduction email can go a long way!
 Reach out and ask to set up a meeting with Professor X. Before going to the meeting, make sure you have something interesting to say.
-That is, you should have read several of the recent papers written by this professor so you know what he or she is working on.
+Read several of the professor's recent papers so you know what he or she is working on.

-2. **I am not happy with my current research project, what should I do?**
+2. **I am not happy with my current research project.
+What should I do?**

  Have you talked to your advisor about this yet?
-Having open and honest communication with your advisor is critical to your success.
-If the project you are working on isn't interesting to you, then talk to your advisor about how you can either shift the focus of the project or come up with a different project to fit your interests.
-That being said, grad school is tough, and research is not often going to be easy.
+Having open and honest communication with your advisor is critical to finding a topic that makes you happy.
+Talk to your advisor about shifting your focus or about a different project that's a better fit.

+ That being said, grad school is tough, and research is hard.
 Make sure you aren't quitting a project because it is difficult.
 Working through difficulties in research is a skill all Ph.D. students learn.

-3. **I'm not sure what research area I am interested in, how can I find a research area?**
+3. **I'm not sure which research area I am interested in.
+How do I find a research area?**

- You have several resources at your disposal.
-First, take seminars in areas that you may be interested in.
-Seminars often provide a broad overview of the current state of the art in different subfields through paper readings.
-Second, take a look at the websites for different research groups in the department and speak to current grad students in the groups that seem most appealing to you.
-Finally, talk with your temporary advisor.
-Often they can help point you in the right direction.
+ Take seminars in areas that you may be interested in.
+Seminars often provide a broad overview of different subfields through papers.
+Look at the websites for different research groups in the department and speak to current grad students in the groups that seem most appealing to you.
+And talk with your temporary advisor.

 4. **I am worried my advisor is not happy with my research progress.**

- Being repetitive, have you talked to your advisor about this yet?
-You should be having regular conversations about your progress and your advisor should express his or her expectations to you clearly.
+ At the risk of sounding repetitive, have you talked to your advisor about this yet?
+You should have regular conversations about your progress and your advisor should express his or her expectations to you clearly.
 If you aren't sure, then talk to them!

 5. **It seems like everyone else is making more progress than I am.**

  This is a common feeling among newer grad students, and it is often unfounded.
 Again, grad school is tough.
 Things will not always go as planned, and, often, projects will take a lot of work to make only moderate progress.
 This is normal.

  Resist the temptation to compare yourself to other grad students.
-Instead, think about how you are investing your time and effort to be as effective as possible.
+Instead, think about whether you are investing your time and effort to be as effective as possible.
 How are you doing today versus several months ago, or last year?
 Are you satisfied with the way you are doing your research and the successes you are acheiving?

  It can be hard to disambiguate whether you're just not working hard enough, the problem you're working on is especially hard, or your advisor's expectations are too high.
 It's especially hard to tell when you're in the middle of negative feelings about your performance.
 Talk to your advisor and confer with other mentors and friends in the department.

 6. **My advisor is never available.
 How can I get them to make time for me?**

  Having regular communications with your advisor is critical to your success as a grad student.
 Talk to your advisor about finding a set time in which to meet on some regular basis.
-If after talking to your advisor, they still can not make time for you, it may be time to consider finding another advisor.
-Note: this is a very unlikely scenario!
+If they still can not make time for you, it may be time to consider finding another advisor.
+(This is a very unlikely scenario.)

 7. **My advisor is very demanding, and I think they expect more of me than I can provide.
-Or: I feel like I spend so much time doing coursework or TA'ing that I don't have anytime for research.
+Or: I feel like I spend so much time doing coursework or TAing that I don't have anytime for research.
 What should I do?**

  This comes down to time management.
-Grad school is very demanding, and you are going to have to learn to juggle many responsibilities at once.
+Grad school is very demanding, and you need to juggle many responsibilities at once.
 Try to schedule your time so that you dedicate specific time to each of your responsibilities.
-Talk to more senior students about how they manage their time in order to get some ideas about how you can improve your time management.
-Also recognize that some research areas inherently have less funding, requiring students to do more TA'ing.
-This is simply a reality in certain fields.
+Talk to more senior students about time management techniques.
+Also recognize that some research areas have less funding, requiring students to do more TAing.

 8. **My advisor said they don't want to work with me.**

  Extremely rarely, advisor-advisee relationships simply don't work out.
 This is OK!
 Talk to other professors you may be interested in working with and try to find someone who you could develop an effective working relationship with.
-Feel free to consult Elise or Anna for advise or direction when dealing with this type of problem.
+Consult with Elise or Anna for advice on finding someone new.

-9. **I no longer want to work with my current advisor.
-Or: I don't get along with my current advisor.**
+9. **I no longer want to work with my current advisor, or we don't get along.**

- Just like the previous question, this is OK.
-Be honest and discuss this with your advisor, and don't feel bad about finding different professors to work with.
+ This is OK too.
+Be honest and discuss this with your advisor.
+There's nothing wrong with finding a new advisor.